humstarman/k8s/workspace-kubernetes/gluster/README.md

 		(using ansible)<br>

 ---
-####1.install glusterfs
+1.install glusterfs
 ===
-		modify field named GlusterVer in script glusterfs-install.sh to set expected version then, run glusterfs-install.sh on each glusterfs node (using ansible) after the installation, replace VOL_FOR_GLUSTER item in script config-glusterfs.sh according to yout practical situation then, run the script on each glusterfs node
+		modify field named GlusterVer in script glusterfs-install.sh to set expected version then, run glusterfs-install.sh on each glusterfs node (using ansible)
+		after the installation, replace VOL_FOR_GLUSTER item in script config-glusterfs.sh according to yout practical situation then, run the script on each glusterfs node
 		(using ansible)

+---
-2. config glusterfs
+2.config glusterfs
 ===
-2.1 config /etc/hosts
+2.1config /etc/hosts
 ---
 		replace the information of hosts in script config-etc-hosts.sh according to yout practical situation then, run the script on each glusterfs node
 		(using ansible)
 2.2 add glusterfs nodes into the glusterfs cluster
 ---
 		!!! only run this on one node
 		for example, there are three nodes in the cluster, which are node-1, node-2 and node-3 on node-1, run:
-$ gluster peer probe node-2
+<pre><code>$ gluster peer probe node-2
-$ gluster peer probe node-3
+$ gluster peer probe node-3</code></pre>

 ---
 after that, run: